intel-iot-devkit/joule-code-samples/doorbell-js/README.md

 [https://github.com/intel-iot-devkit/intel-iot-examples-mqtt/](https://github.com/intel-iot-devkit/intel-iot-examples-mqtt/)

-This example needs cloud connectivity for which you would need to unblock the IP ports on the GT Board.
+This example needs cloud connectivity for which you would need to unblock the IP ports on the Intel® Joule Module carrier board.
 They are done as follows:

 	$ iptables –F
 	$ iptables –P INPUT ACCEPT